Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Fixed Point Analysis of the UV model

+\Cref{fig:phase_plane_classification} shows the fixed points and the vector field $\hat{G}(\Delta f, \lambda)$ determined by \Cref{eq:uv_ntp_function_update,eq:uv_ntp_ntk_update}, which illustrates the direction of the updates at each point.
+Note that the stability of the fixed line (I) does not follow from $\hat{G}$ alone, as the magnitude $G$ is required to determine stability. \Cref{fig:phase_plane_classification} also shows training trajectories for various parameter values.
 Using $\lambda$ as a proxy for sharpness, we see there are regions where $\lambda$ increases (colored yellow) and decreases (colored green) along the flow, which we refer to as progressive sharpening and sharpness reduction, respectively.
 It follows from \Cref{eq:uv_ntp_ntk_update} that the condition $\eta \lambda \Delta f = 4 (\Delta f + y) $ separates these regions.
 Importantly, the parameters $\eta, \nicefrac{\|\bm{x}\|}{\sqrt{n_{\text{eff}}}}$ and $y$ influence the position of the fixed points.
 This, in turn, affects the extent of different regions and the vector field $\hat{G}$, as illustrated in \Cref{fig:phase_plane_classification}.
-In particular, on decreasing effective width $n_{\text{eff}}$, or increasing learning rate $\eta$, fixed points III and IV move inward (see fixed point expressions in \Cref{tab:fixed_point_eigenvectors}), which relatively enlarges the progressive sharpening region while shrinking the overall convergent region.
+In particular, on decreasing effective width $n_{\text{eff}}$, or increasing learning rate $\eta$, fixed points III and IV move inward (see fixed point expressions in \Cref{tab_appendix:fixed_point_eigenvectors}), which relatively enlarges the progressive sharpening region while shrinking the overall convergent region.
 Overall, these illustrations demonstrate how the local stability and relative position of the fixed points collectively impact the dynamics.
 In the subsequent section, we discuss the dynamics in detail.

-\section{Understanding sharpness dynamics in the UV model}
+\section{Understanding Sharpness Dynamics in the UV model}

 In this section, we describe the origin of different robust phenomena in the dynamics of sharpness using the fixed point and linear stability analysis from the previous section.
 This explains the four training regimes observed in the UV model.
 We will discuss the influence of effective width and initializations, shedding light on the differences between NTP and $\mu$P. For simplicity, we assume $\|\bm{x}\| = 1$, while allowing $n_{\text{eff}}$ to vary continuously.
 Note that we use $\lambda \coloneqq \text{Tr } H$ from the previous section as a proxy for sharpness; we have verified that the top eigenvalue of the Hessian of the loss also follows $\lambda$ (see \Cref{appendix:sharpness_vs_ntk}), although it is more difficult to analyze analytically.